Addressing Data Scarcity in Optical Matrix Multiplier Modeling Using Transfer Learning

 When generating a dataset for training the models, it is necessary to measure matrix weights corresponding to various voltages.
 The applied voltages were initially swept from $0$ to $2$ V, covering one half-period of the MZIs' transfer function.
 For each MZI voltage, a sweeping process was conducted individually throughout the entire range with a step size of $0.1$ V while the remaining heater voltages were held constant, resulting in a total of $189$ measurement points.
 Additional measurements were conducted to increase the size of the dataset where the values for the $9$ applied voltages were sampled from $9$ i.i.d. uniform distributions from $0$ to $2$ V. In total, a training dataset $\mathcal{D}_{exp,train}$ with $4400$ sets of $\{\mathbf{V}, \mathbf{W}\}$ were used for training the models and $700$ measurements were reserved for the testing dataset $\mathcal{D}_{exp,test}$.
 When analyzing performance under limited data availability, fewer training points were used to train AM and two NN models with and without TL.
 Note that the initial $189$ measurements were always kept in $\mathcal{D}_{exp,train}$.
 AM was trained in MATLAB using the unconstrained multivariable optimization function \textit{fminunc()} and was used to generate $50,000$ new synthetic measurements using random voltages (uniformly distributed from $0$ to $2$ V) as inputs, resulting in the synthetic dataset $\mathcal{D}_{synth}$.

 The histograms for the matrix weights in $\mathcal{D}_{synth}$ and $\mathcal{D}_{exp}$ are shown in Fig. \ref{fig_histogram}. $\mathcal{D}_{synth}$ initially contained matrix weights below $-60$ dB, which are not present in $\mathcal{D}_{exp}$.
 To ensure consistency, these datapoints were excluded from $\mathcal{D}_{synth}$ as shown in Fig. \ref{fig_histogram}, resulting in a size reduction of $<2\%$.
 The distributions of the two datasets exhibit remarkable similarity.
 The reduced $\mathcal{D}_{synth}$ was used for pre-training the NN model before re-training with experimental data.
 The architecture for NN and TL-NN is shown in Fig. \ref{fig_nn}.
-All NNs employed a hyperbolic tangent activation function, and for regularization, $L_1$ and $L_2$ regularization was used.
+All NNs employed a hyperbolic tangent activation function, and for regularization, $L_1$ and $L_2$ regularizations were used.
+Both the voltages and their squares were used as input features to provide the NN with physically-related information~\cite{cem2023data}.
 The objective was to minimize the RMSE between the predicted matrix weights $\mathbf{\widehat{W}}^{(l)}$ and measured matrix weights $\mathbf{W}^{(l)}$ in dB for all models, resulting in the following cost function:

 Note that $l$ is the datapoint index, $L$ is the dataset size, $\beta_p$ is the trainable NN parameter (weight or bias) with index $p$, and $P$ is the total number of trainable parameters.
 The pre-training process was conducted using PyTorch with the L-BFGS optimizer.
 To optimize the performance of NN and TL-NN, hyperparameters including the number of nodes in the hidden layers $N_1$ and $N_2$, and the regularization parameters $\lambda_{L1}$ and $\lambda_{L2}$ were optimized using a grid search on a validation set, whose size was set to be $100$ datapoints.
 The values found after optimization are reported in Table \ref{tab_params}.